 We own patents and patent applications related to our RAS tri-complex inhibitors and related platform technology.
-Our patent portfolio related to this program consists of ownership rights to several patent families that include filings covering compositions of matter or methods of using our development candidates, RMC-6291 and RMC-6236, alone or in combination with certain other therapeutic agents, or aspects pertaining to our tri-complex approach to RAS inhibition.
-The issued patents have, and any patents issuing from these patent applications would have, nominal expiration dates ranging from 2031 (for patents originating from the Warp Drive Bio portfolio) to 2039 (for patents originating from the Company's portfolio), without accounting for any applicable patent term adjustments or extensions.
+As of March 31, 2020, our patent portfolio related to this program consists of ownership rights to five issued U.S. patents, six pending U.S. non-provisional patent applications, one pending PCT applications and approximately twenty-seven pending patent applications in other jurisdictions, including without limitation major markets such as Canada, Europe and Japan, within six total patent families that include filings covering compositions of matter, methods of using those compositions alone or in combination with certain other therapeutic agents, or aspects pertaining to our tri-complex approach to RAS inhibition.
+The issued patents have, and any patents issuing from these patent applications would have, nominal expiration dates ranging from 2031 to 2040, without accounting for any applicable patent term adjustments or extensions.